aniiketbarphe/Sledge_Hack-Ind_Vs_Aus_Cricket_Hackathon-AnalyticsVidhya_Sep2023/README.md

 #

-Hackathon Rules and Conditions
+**G) Hackathon Rules and Conditions:-**

-The final standings would be based on the score calculated after the clash between Ind vs Aus is over.
+**G1** The final standings would be based on the score calculated after the clash between Ind vs Aus is over.

-Feel free to use any open source or external dataset for the hackathon.
+**G2** Feel free to use any open source or external dataset for the hackathon.

-Submitting the approach document and code file in zip format is mandatory while submitting the solution file under solution checker.
+**G3** Submitting the approach document and code file in zip format is mandatory while submitting the solution file under solution checker.

-Setting the final submission is recommended.
+**G4** Setting the final submission is recommended.
 Without a final submission, the submission corresponding to the best score will be taken as the final solution file.

-The submitted code file must be able to reproduce a similar score to that of the final submission file.
+**G5** The submitted code file must be able to reproduce a similar score to that of the final submission file.

-The code file pertaining to your final submission is mandatory while setting the final submission.
-Entries submitted after the contest is closed, will not be considered Throughout the hackathon, you are expected to respect fellow hackers and act with high integrity.
-Use of multiple Login IDs will lead to immediate disqualification Analytics Vidhya holds the right to disqualify any participant at any stage of the competition if the participant(s) are deemed to be acting fraudulently.
+**G6** Analytics Vidhya holds the right to disqualify any participant at any stage of the competition if the participant(s) are deemed to be acting fraudulently.

+#
 Competition Link:-

 https://datahack.analyticsvidhya.com/contest/the-sledge-hack/?utm_source=homepage&utm_medium=footer#LeaderBoard